A guide for attending EES events

 By registering to attend an EES online event, you are expected to follow the guidance detailed above.
 Any disrespectful behaviour that distracts from the event will be dealt with as outlined above.

-In order to register your attendance for the online event, you will be asked for information that personally identifies you or allows us to contact you ("Personal Information").
+In order to register your attendance for any event, you will be asked for information that personally identifies you or allows us to contact you ("Personal Information").
 The Personal Information that you provide us in these circumstances will be made available to the Society and the event speaker in order to run the event.
 To do this, the Society and its speakers will use the information you provide to contact you about the event you registered to attend and to provide more information about our event programme, membership, and fundraising activities.
 It may also be necessary for us to disclose this information for legal purposes.

 Please refer to our Privacy Policy for further details relating to our use of personal information.